kohesive/elasticsearch-data-import-handler/README.md

 Prior to version 0.10.0-ALPHA all queries were cached into memory which could cause an overflow.
 Now by default they are not cached.
-For each statement (preperatory or import statements) you can specify these properties to control caching, otherwise no cache is performed.
+For each statement (preperatory or import statements) you can specify these properties to control caching, otherwise no caching is performed.

 ```
    "cache": true,